Your browser version is no longer supported, so you may experience issues while using this site.

 Too many open credit accounts can also tarnish your credit score, even if you owe as much as someone with fewer accounts.
 Close dormant credit cards lying at the bottom of your desk drawer, and your credit score may rise!
 Reducing your credit card collection may also cut your spending—another way to raise that credit score!

-Discover Suncorp’s First Home Buyer offers
+Discover Suncorp Bank’s First Home Buyer offers

-Information is intended to be of a general nature only and any advice has been prepared without taking into account any person's particular objectives, financial situation or needs.
-You should make your own enquiries, consider whether advice is appropriate for you and read the relevant Product Disclosure Statement or Product Information Document before making any decisions about whether to acquire a product.
+The information is intended to be of a general nature only and any advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.